Asyan77/Asyan77/README.md

-# 🌈 Hello hello, I'm Ashley! ☀️
+# 🌈 Hello hello, I'm Ashley ☀️
-### 🔭 I'm currently working on
+### A full-stack software engineer, who is passionately working on

-my full stack clone of Flickr, called Burnr, to implement new features like Albums and Favorites.
-Additionally, I practice DS&A , solo and pairboarding, to keep my problem solving skills strong.
-### 🌱 I’m currently learning
+### 🌱 Let's work together in this fascinating new ecospace
 MERN stack, and looking forward to diving into some Python because I enjoy learning new technologies.
-### 👯 I’m looking to
+### 👯 I'm up for hire, or for freelancing
 collaborate on any new projects, reach out to me with your ideas!
 Or if you need help on your website shoot me an email :)
-### 🤔 I’m looking for help to
-gain a more solid understanding of the backend

 ### 💬 Ask me about
 any of my hobbies, like tennis, surfing, jiu jistu, meditation, burning man, yoga, or traveling!
 ### ⚡ Fun facts: